Structure and Features

 The primary trading style discussed is considered short term (daytrading) with the ability to hold long-term positions.
-Price action and understanding chart behavior is the emphasis of discussions.
-These concepts, however, may be used across any timeframe or tick chart and easily adjusted to the demands of the individual trader.
+Price action, as the result of volumes, and understanding chart behavior is the emphasis of discussions.
+These concepts, however, may be used across any chart resolution and easily adjusted to the demands of the individual trader.

 We do not adhere to conventional methods because we have found them to be largely ineffective.
 While many of the terms used are conventional in nature, you will find the application to be drastically different compared to what most people have become accustomed.

-Price action is a discipline studied by many but implemented properly by few.
-Many methods described in books and on the internet are loosely defined and oftentimes provide few indications as to the future direction of price.
+Price action and volume analysis is studied by many but implemented properly by few.
+Methods described in books and on the internet can be loosely defined and oftentimes provide few indications as to the future direction of price.

 We aim to explain price behaviors in plain english, allowing a trader to adapt to a range of environments while entering and exiting with precision.

-Over the years, we have worked incredibly hard to understand price in a way that few others do.
-We realize that simple structures go a long way in terms of measuring crowd mood and understanding where prices need to go next.
+Over the years, we have worked incredibly hard to understand volumes and price in a way that few others do.
+We realize that simple structures go a long way in terms of measuring crowd behavior and understanding where prices need to go next.

 Who is This For?

-Surprising to most, this series was initially developed to help Natural Gas traders obtain better market timing for their fundamentally-driven ideas.
+This series was initiated to help natural gas traders obtain better market timing for their fundamentally-driven ideas, yet has expanded to include a wide range of other topics and instruments.
 Our experience spans a range of markets, including Forex, Futures, Equities, Energy and Fixed Income, with derivative trading on Futures, Equities and Energy.